 Seasonality in Forecasting

 Seasonality refers to the changes in demand that occur across the year in a regular annual cycle.
 It is caused by various factors that may include regular weather patterns, religious events, traditional behaviour patterns and school holidays.
-When there is marked or extreme seasonality in the demand pattern, the effectiveness in dealing with it will have the greatest impact on forecast accuracy.
+When there is marked or extreme seasonality in the demand pattern, the effectiveness in dealing with it will have a great impact on forecast accuracy.

-The other side of the equation is that it is important not to build seasonality into the forecast if it does not really exist, because that would adversely affect forecast accuracy.
+The other side of the coin is that it's important not to build seasonality into the forecast if it does not really exist, because that would adversely affect forecast accuracy.
 So in data where the existence of seasonality is ambiguous it is important to make the best possible decision as to whether or not to employ seasonality in the forecasting process.
 Various statistical tests can help in this.

 Seasonality is one of the components in the classical decomposition approach to sales forecasting.
-The other major components are trend and business cycle - click here to see some thoughts on trend in forecasting.
+The other major components are trend and business cycle, sometimes combined together and referred to as trend-cycle

 Calculation Methods for Seasonality